redteadeveloper/SandBox/docs/If_else_statement.md

 You can put as many ``else if`` as you want, and one or no ``else``.

-Semicolons are also optional.
+Braces are also optional.
 Therefore, the following is also a valid code.
 ```
 if <expression>
     ...